AdobeDocs/experience-manager-65.en/help/sites-developing/framework.md

 >[!NOTE]
 >
->To leverage AEM tagging functionality, custom developed applications should not define tag properties other than `cq:tags`.
+>To use AEM tagging functionality, custom developed applications should not define tag properties other than `cq:tags`.

 ## Moving and Merging Tags {#moving-and-merging-tags}